Beeston, Nottinghamshire: Canals

-The Nottingham Canal from Trent Bridge to Langley Mill, via Nottingham and Lenton was authorised in 1790 and completed by 1802.
+The Nottingham Canal, which runs from Trent Bridge to Langley Mill, via Nottingham and Lenton, was authorised in 1790 and completed by 1802.
 It allowed goods traffic from the Erewash valley to bypass the River Erewash and River Trent.
 In response, a Beeston Canal was promoted by the Trent Navigation Company in 1794.
 This stretched from Beeston Cut to Lenton, over a weir at Beeston Rylands.
-Originally there was a second lock at Beeston Cut for small vessels to enter the Trent below the weir, but this was abandoned about 1940.
+Originally there was a second lock at Beeston Cut for small vessels to enter the Trent below the weir, but this was abandoned in about 1940.

 Cycles

-The National Cycle Route 6 (London – Keswick) passes through Long Lane Attenborough, then along the pavement of Queens Road and Lilac Grove, past Nottingham University and the Queen's Medical Centre, where it turns left towards Wollaton and Bulwell.
-A circular "Big Track" for cyclists and pedestrians follows towpaths along the Trent and Beeston Canal.
+The National Cycle Route 6 (London – Keswick) passes through Long Lane in Attenborough, then along the pavement of Queens Road and Lilac Grove, and past University Park; at the Queen's Medical Centre, it turns left towards Wollaton and Bulwell.
+A circular Big Track for cyclists and pedestrians follows towpaths along the Trent and Beeston Canal.
 The Erewash Valley trail passes along the western side of Beeston.
 Several other cycle routes are signposted.